TSN Dermatology Skin Specialist Clinic

 Recently, biologics (e.g., dupilumab, lebrikizumab) and oral Janus kinase (JAK) inhibitors have become available for moderate-to-severe eczema, providing powerful options for patients not responsive to conventional therapies.

-Coping with Singapore-specific triggers
+Coping with Singapore-Specific Triggers

 Reduce allergen loads by washing bedding weekly, using mite-proof covers, and keeping humidity low indoors.